Gedeonobae/printf/README.md

 <h2>Tasks</h2>

 <ul>
-<li>0. -I'm not going anywhere.
+<li><h4>0. -I'm not going anywhere.
 You can print that wherever you want to.
-I'm here and I'm a Spur for life
+I'm here and I'm a Spur for life</h4>
 <p><Write a function that produces output according to a format.